 The brainchild of public relations and advertising executives Phil and Freda Schroeder, Car’s the Star welcomed numerous celebrities, including Kansas City native Paul Rudd, as well as Julia Roberts, Rod Stewart, Felix Cavaliere, Boomer Esiason and Reggie Jackson, to name a few.

-The reach of Car’s the Star went well beyond Kansas City.
-MTV outfitted one of its sets with a ’57 Chevy couch, which caught the attention of and inspired a visit from a Japanese film crew.
-Car’s the Star made a successful appearance in the 1994 Milan Furniture Fair – only one piece of furniture returned to Kansas City.
-And in 1997, a Saudi prince purchased and shipped most of the furniture in stock to his various castles around the world.
+The reach of Car’s the Star went well beyond Kansas City, including a successful appearance in the 1994 Milan Furniture Fair.
+And in 1997, a Saudi prince purchased most of the furniture in stock for his various castles around the world.

 By 2000, CTS saw fewer travelers and slower traffic.
 After a spectacular twenty-year run, the store closed in 2006.
 LUMI is privileged to welcome Car’s the Star to its neon family.